learn-co-curriculum/phase-0-css-graffiti-lab/README.md

 Inspect the elements of the graffiti wall in the dev tools by hovering over and clicking on nested elements.
 Take a close look at what's made available to you in the dev tools pane.
-You can see which stylesheets specific style declarations live in, as well as create new styles on the fly.
+You can see which style sheets specific style declarations live in, as well as create new styles on the fly.
 Now, make note of the CSS styles used to add graffiti tags (as background images) to the wall.